franciscrot/dma/dh-skills.md

 - Data Carpentry: [Data Organization in Spreadsheets](https://datacarpentry.org/spreadsheet-ecology-lesson/) — Best practices for spreadsheets and tidy data.
 - Programming Historian: [Normalizing Textual Data with Python](https://programminghistorian.org/en/lessons/normalizing-textual-data-with-python).
 “In this lesson, we will make the list we created in the ‘From HTML to a List of Words’ lesson easier to analyze by normalizing this data.”
-- Data Carpentry: [SQL for Ecologists](https://datacarpentry.org/sql-ecology-lesson/) — Intro SQL queries using research-style datasets.
 - Library Carpentry: [Introduction to Regular Expressions](https://librarycarpentry.github.io/lc-data-intro/) — Regex basics for searching and cleaning text data.
 - Programming Historian: [Cleaning OCR’d Text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions).
 “This lesson will help you clean up OCR’d text to make it more usable.”
-- Harvard CS50: [Introduction to Programming with R](https://cs50.harvard.edu/r) — Intro R course: data, vectors, functions, and RStudio.
-- DataCamp: [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) — Free interactive intro to R basics and data structures.
-- Software Carpentry: [R for Reproducible Scientific Analysis](https://swcarpentry.github.io/r-novice-gapminder/) — Intro R for non-programmers using gapminder data.
-- swirl: [Learn R, in R](https://swirlstats.com/) — Interactive R lessons that run inside the R console.
-- Posit: [Posit Recipes (R)](https://posit.cloud/learn/recipes) — Practical R “how-to” recipes for common tasks.
-- Posit: [Posit Cheatsheets](https://posit.co/resources/cheatsheets/) — Fast reference sheets for common R packages.
-- Library Carpentry: [Library Carpentry Lessons](https://librarycarpentry.org/lessons/) — DH-adjacent skills: data cleaning, OpenRefine, Git basics.
 - Library Carpentry: [OpenRefine](https://librarycarpentry.github.io/lc-open-refine/) — Intro to cleaning, reconciling, and transforming messy data.
-- Programming Historian: [Introduction to Encoding Texts in TEI (Part 1)](https://programminghistorian.org/en/lessons/intro-to-encoding-tei-1).
-“This lesson teaches you the basics of using TEI-XML to encode texts, and demonstrates how to create a minimal TEI document.”
-- Programming Historian: [Transforming Data for Reuse and Re-publication with XML and XSL](https://programminghistorian.org/en/lessons/transforming-xml-with-xsl).
-“This tutorial will provide you with the ability to convert or transform historical data from an XML database into a variety of different presentations.”
-- Programming Historian: [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-open-data).
-“Introduces core concepts of Linked Open Data, including URIs, ontologies, RDF formats, and a gentle intro to the graph query language SPARQL.”
 - Programming Historian: [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data-wrangling-and-management-in-r).
 “This tutorial explores how scholars can organize ‘tidy’ data, understand R packages to manipulate data, and conduct basic data analysis.”
 - Programming Historian: [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data).
 “This lesson teaches a way to quickly analyze large volumes of tabular data, making research faster and more effective.”
 - Programming Historian: [Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine).
 “This tutorial focuses on how scholars can diagnose and act upon the accuracy of data.”